puppetlabs/education-builds/modules/advanced/README.md

 ## Proxy (proxy.puppetlabs.vm)
 1. Download a new debian virtual machine from [downloads](http://downloads.puppetlabs.vm)
+2. Ensure your virtual machine is set to bridged networking mode.
-2. Setup the hostname to `proxy.puppetlabs.vm` and add `/etc/hosts` entries respectively
+3. Setup the hostname to `proxy.puppetlabs.vm` and add `/etc/hosts` entries respectively
-3. Add a `/etc/hosts` entry for `classroom.puppetlabs.vm`
+4. Add a `/etc/hosts` entry for `classroom.puppetlabs.vm`
-4. Install puppet enteprise (standard agent installation) PE 2.6.1+ on
+5. Install puppet enteprise (standard agent installation) PE 2.6.1+ on
-5. Add the enterprise extras repo (currently requires internet access )
+6. Add the enterprise extras repo (currently requires internet access )
  * `wget http://apt-enterprise.puppetlabs.com/puppetlabs-enterprise-release-extras_1.0-2_all.deb`
  * `sudo dpkg -i puppetlabs-enterprise-release-extras_1.0-2_all.deb`
  * `sudo apt-get update`
-6. Trigger an agent run using `puppet agent -t`
+7. Trigger an agent run using `puppet agent -t`
-7. You should have a `haproxy` service and be able to type `irssi` and connect to the course irc channel
+8. You should have a `haproxy` service and be able to type `irssi` and connect to the course irc channel
-8. You can login to haproxy with the following  `http://puppet:puppet@yourip:9090`
+9. You can login to haproxy with the following  `http://puppet:puppet@yourip:9090`

 Step 5 should go away once the VM is pre built with this.